dron-dronych/cppStarter/README.md

 `clang++ [sourceFileName.cpp] -o sourceFileName`

+`gcc [sourceFileName.c or sourceFileName.cpp] -o sourceFilename`<br>
+the command will itself determine which compiler to use under the hood

 `g++ [sourceFileName.cpp] -o sourceFileName`

 For the code style, I stick to my own guidelines I list in the repository to learn to write good code: [codePerfect](https://github.com/dron-dronych/CodePerfect)